a-synchronous/rubico/README.md

 When you use this library, you obtain the freedom that comes only from having those three points fulfilled.
 The result is something you may enjoy.

 # Introduction
-rubico is a robust, highly optimized collection of methods for async agnostic functional programming in JavaScript.
-The style and naming conventions of rubico are idiomatic across languages and other libraries; using this library should feel second nature.
-Just like regular vanilla JavaScript syntax and operators, rubico operates predictably on vanilla JavaScript types.
-When you use this library, you can stop worrying about the complex fluff of Promise management.
+rubico is a robust, performance-optimized, and thoroughly benchmarked module of 24 higher order functions for async agnostic functional programming in JavaScript.
+The style and naming conventions of rubico are idiomatic across languages and other libraries - using this library should feel second nature.
+Just like vanilla JavaScript operators, rubico operators act sensibly on sync or async JavaScript functions to create declarative, highly extensible, and async-enabled function compositions.
+For semantically related functionality, rubico provides variations for some of the operators as property functions, e.g. `map.pool` - an asynchronous variant of the `map` operator.
 When something goes wrong, rubico throws meaningful and ergonomic errors.
-You should use this library if you want to become a more effective programmer, write cleaner and more concise code, or harness the expressive power of functional programming in production.
+You would benefit from this library if you aspire to become a more effective programmer, write cleaner and more concise code, or harness the expressive power of functional programming in production.

 Here are my recommendations for getting started.
  1. [check out the docs](https://doc.rubico.land)